orpcy/react-book-finder/README.md

 React: Frontend library used to build the user interface.
 Axios: Promise-based HTTP client for making API requests.
 Google Books API: Provides the data for the books.
-React Router: Handles navigation within the application.
+React-Router: Handles navigation within the application.
 dotenv: For managing environment variables.